arithy/packcc/README.md

 term <- l:term _ '+' _ r:factor { $$ = l + r; }
 ```

-A variable identifier must consist of alphabets (both uppercase and lowercase letters), digits, and underscores.
+A rule variable identifier must consist of alphabets (both uppercase and lowercase letters), digits, and underscores.
 The first letter must be an alphabet.
 The reserved keywords in C cannot be used.